mhshams/jnbis/README.md

 ###Quick Start
 #####Build and Install
-JNBIS is available in [The Central Repository](http://search.maven.org/#browse), so you just need to include it to your project libraries or maven dependencies.
+JNBIS is available in [the maven central repository](http://search.maven.org/#browse), so you just need to download and add it to your project libraries or if you are using maven, add it to project dependencies.
 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.github.mhshams/jnbis/badge.svg)](https://maven-badges.herokuapp.com/maven-central/com.github.mhshams/jnbis)

 ```xml